 Mudchute Park and Farm in London has 32 acres of paddocks and fields right in the heart of the hectic capital, with everything from goats to alpacas and plenty of play areas.
 There's also The Garden House and Land in Stockport: a community-run farm open to the public 7 days a week, with animal petting opportunities and a stunning woodland walk trail.
 The kids will love playing in the outdoor play areas and watching the cows being milked, too.

 If London and Stockport are both too far to travel, check out this list of free farms to find one nearer you.

 Soak up some culture

-It's free entry to most exhibitions during the Edinburgh Art Festival in addition to special children-tailored events.
+It's free entry to most exhibitions during the Edinburgh Art Festival, in addition to special children-tailored events.
 From 2D and 3D arts activities to a mix of play outdoor art and storytelling events, let your little ones explore their creative side.

-7. Play tennis for free: Although Wimbledon might be over for another year, there's still time to get in on the action.
+With Wimbledon just kicking off, there's still time to get in on the action.
 Tennis for Free works with local councils to provide free 'walk on and play' court access in as many parks as possible.
 They profile every free public tennis court in the country and run free weekly coach led sessions, including the free use of equipment, for children, young people and adults.
 Just make sure you check here first to see where your nearest Tennis for Free site is.